Lucas-Cyber-Security/FixIT-Challenge-Splunk-Lab-Write-Up/README.md

-# FixIt Splunk Challenge — SOC Analyst Walkthrough
+# FixIt Splunk Challenge — Walkthrough

 ## Overview
 This project is my hands-on walkthrough of the **FixIt AI-Assisted Splunk Challenge**, a scenario designed to simulate real-world SOC responsibilities involving log ingestion, parsing failures, field extraction, and event investigation.